-

 Briefly detail key requirements for licensees.

-A licensed gambling operator will be subject to various ongoing requirements to demonstrate ongoing suitability to hold a gambling licence (or be an associate of a gambling licensee).
-The requirements are imposed by the relevant regulatory authority and very between States and Territories, and between gambling activities.
-Generally, the requirements relate to ongoing reporting and disclosure obligations.
+A licensed gambling operator will be subject to various requirements to demonstrate ongoing suitability to hold a gambling licence (or be a close associate of a licensed gambling operator).
+The requirements are imposed by the relevant regulatory authority and vary between States and Territories, and between gambling activities.
+Generally, the requirements relate to ongoing reporting and disclosure obligations in respect of operational (and technical), financial, corporate and legal matters.

 -